leifjacobson/MLFF_test_data/README.md

 ### OrganicCrystals_PBE-D3_experimental_structures

 This dataset is a collection of tight PBE-D3 optimizations of 20 sets of experimentally observed organic crystals.
 The 20 systems were selected as challenging molecular systems from a prior study.
 Each set gives known Z'=1 crystal forms and reference PBE-D3 energies are given in Rydberg.
 Additionally, the number of molecules is given by the key `number_of_molecules` and it is customary to measure energy normalized to the number of molecules.
-When using this data please also cite the original work (given in the previous sectionn).
+When using this data please also cite the original work (given in the previous section).

 ## Reference

 If using any of this data please cite our manuscript describing the data as well as MPNICE MLFF models.

 ```
-@misc{weber2025efficientlongrangemachinelearning,
+@misc{Weber2025MPNICE,
       title={Efficient Long-Range Machine Learning Force Fields for Liquid and Materials Properties},
       author={John L. Weber and Rishabh D. Guha and Garvit Agarwal and Yujing Wei and Aidan A. Fike and Xiaowei Xie and James Stevenson and Karl Leswing and Mathew D. Halls and Robert Abel and Leif D. Jacobson},
       year={2025},